userfrosting/learn/17.i18n/03.translator/docs.md

 ];

 $method = Input::get(); // return $method = "A";
-echo $this->ci->translator->translate("METHOD.$method.TITLE"); // Print "Scénario A"
+echo $this->translator->translate("METHOD.$method.TITLE"); // Print "Scénario A"
 ```

-In the future, if `METHOD` where to change to something else, or if you want add a `METHOD.CHOOSE` key, it would make it easier to navigate your dictionnary code.
+In the future, if `METHOD` where to change to something else, or if you want add a `METHOD.CHOOSE` key, it would make it easier to navigate your dictionary code.

 ### Nested keys and plural forms